 Black men are diagnosed with cancer at slightly less rates than WM and WW but die from it more than WM, WW, and BW.
-(Especially in Arkansas, Alabama, Connecticut, DC, Georgia, Hawaii, Illinois, Iowa, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, Tennessee, and most especially in Wisconsin.
+(Especially in Arkansas, Alabama, Connecticut, DC, Georgia, Hawaii, Illinois, Iowa, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, South Carolina, Tennessee, and most especially in Wisconsin.
 The scales for measuring Black male cancer is 3x larger per 100K.)

 9) Targeted Small Business Support